project-oak/oak/experimental/oak_baremetal_runtime/README.md

 # Oak Baremetal Runtime

-Common business logic that should run in a VM.
-Implements the Oak-specific features on top of the kernel.
+No-std compatible implementation of the business logic of the Oak Runtime.
+The interface of the runtime is defined using the Oak IDL in `schema.rs`, the Rust code implements it using the Oak IDL.